BridgesUNCC/lm_as_code/Implementation.md

 played.

 Except there is no good way in Manim to do that within the animation framework.
-So the solution for synchornization to work is to play the sound and insert a manim wait animation object.
+So the solution for synchronization to work is to play the sound and insert a manim wait animation object.

 Also for stupid caching reasons, a fake text is inserted but made invisible to avoid breaking caching.
 That means that any animation (a video file in manim internal structure) that uses TTS can't be cached and has to be regenerated.
-There is probably a work around; but haven't found one yet.
+There is probably a workaround; but haven't found one yet.

-This is why (somehow) you can't play two sounds at teh same time.
-So in particular, you can't play 2 TTS messages.x
+This is why (somehow) you can't play two sounds at the same time.
+So in particular, you can't play 2 TTS messages.